Reynadi531/a-patterns/README.md

 # a-patterns
 ## A repository of patterns collection with many programing language.
 This repository originaly was make for hacktoberfest2020, it's a beginner friendly PR.
+> ***For professionals: This is not the pretiest repository and maybe hurts your eyes, thats way this is for beginner, many of them just starts using git and contributing to the open source community.
+I hope you understand***

 ### How to contribute
 - You can go to the src folder and choose your language.